iZeaoGamer/Zector/major.md

 - Recustomed some messages for /quests to make it look better.
 - Added new alias command for /quests, which is: /quest.
 - Do not include the word “Boss” in the boss egg item lore (Boss type).
 (Untested)
+- Fixed crash upon selecting Quests shop.
+- Fixed Quests menu not popping up when selecting a category from /quest.
+- Fixed crash when using /bossegg, and the crash would only ocurr if the boss didn’t exist.